 When should I pay the balance of the tuition?

-An invoice will be sent to you with your balance and due date.
+An invoice will be scheduled to be sent to you on the due date, approximately 4 weeks prior to class.
 You will be given a 10 day grace period if you are struggling to make your payment.
 If your payment is not made at least 14 days prior to the workshop's starting date we will fill your spot with the first individual on the waiting list.
 We expect students to act professionally and pay on time unless previous arrangements have been requested.

 How do I make a deposit or payment?